 In the summer of 1986, Dick Heath joined Sandia Prep as its fifth headmaster.
 Under Mr. Heath’s direction, admission to Sandia Prep grew from 270 students in 1986 to 650 students in 2010.
 Among Mr. Heath’s accomplishments were the creation of a 20-year plan in 2000 and a master site plan in 2006.
 He led the school through three successful capital campaigns, resulting in the school’s first $1 million gifts and the construction of more than 90% of the campus facilities seen today.
 In January 2002, under Mr. Heath’s leadership, Sandia Prep launched a four-year, $5.3 million campaign for buildings and endowment, the largest fundraising effort in the School’s history.
 Completed in January 2006, The Campaign for Sandia Prep funded the addition of a new college counseling area, the 15,000-square-foot Russell Student Center, a library expansion and the Barbara Young Simms Classroom Building, a 25,000-square-foot, 20-classroom facility named for the school’s founder.
 The Campaign also added more than $1.3 million in gifts to Sandia Prep's endowment, including a portion to fund increased need-based financial aid.
 The school later added a $5 million, 24,000-square-foot Field House (August 2008) and the $5 million, 24,000-square-foot McCall Performing Arts Center (August 2009).
 After successfully leading the school for 24 years, Dick Heath retired in June 2010.

-Steve Albert became Sandia Prep's sixth Head of School in July 2010.
-Prior to coming to Sandia Prep, Albert was Associate Head of School and Dean of Faculty at The Hotchkiss School, where he served as a teacher and administrator from 1993 to 2010.
-Under Mr. Albert's leadership, Sandia Prep completed a comprehensive curriculum review; with the Board of Trustees, developed the School's next strategic plan; increased the School’s commitment to environmental sustainability; strengthened global studies; dedicated the Heath Sports Complex; and celebrated the naming of the McCall Performing Arts Center and McCall Family Theater.
-In May 2014, Steve Albert informed the Board of Trustees, the faculty and the SPS community that the following year would be his last at Sandia Prep.
-The Board of Trustees offered and Steve accepted a terminal sabbatical which began June 6, 2014.
-Sandia Prep's Board unanimously agreed to appoint Joyce Whelchel as Interim Head of School.
+Steve Albert became Head of School in July 2010.
+Albert had been Associate Head of School and Dean of Faculty at The Hotchkiss School, where he had served as a teacher and administrator from 1993 to 2010.
+During Mr. Albert's tenure, Sandia Prep completed a comprehensive curriculum review; developed its next strategic plan; increased the School’s commitment to environmental sustainability; strengthened global studies; dedicated the Heath Sports Complex; and celebrated the naming of the McCall Performing Arts Center and McCall Family Theater.
+In May 2014, Steve Albert informed the Board of Trustees that the following year would be his last at Sandia Prep; the Board of Trustees offered, and Steve accepted, a terminal sabbatical which began in June 2014.
+Sandia Prep's Board voted unanimously to appoint Joyce Whelchel as Interim Head of School.